eslint-community/eslint-plugin-eslint-plugin/docs/rules/test-case-property-ordering.md

+# eslint-plugin/test-case-property-ordering

-# Require the properties of a test case to be placed in a consistent order (`eslint-plugin/test-case-property-ordering`)
+📝 Require the properties of a test case to be placed in a consistent order.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).